Akay-Cem/REST_API/README.md

 # My App Stack

-This repository contains the `docker-compose.yml` file to set up a Flask, Nginx, and MySQL stack using Docker.
+This repository contains the `source code` file to set up a Flask and MySQL stack using Docker.

 ## Prerequisites